cross-seed/cross-seed.org/docs/basics/options.md

 **DO NOT USE THIS DIRECTORY AS A WATCH FOLDER FOR YOUR TORRENT CLIENT!**

+If you are using qbit_manage, ensure this directory will not be orphaned.

 :::

 `cross-seed` will store the torrent files it finds in this directory.
 If you use